Itapit/PureSpace/README.md

 ---

 ## Contributing
-Feel free to fork this repository and submit a pull request with any improvements!
+If you want to improve this project, feel free to **fork** the repository and submit a **pull request** with your changes.
+Contributions are always welcome!

 ---